Saw Gerrera: Rebel Rising

 Gerrera appears in the novel Rebel Rising by Beth Revis.
-The novel's timeline takes place between Catalyst: A Rogue One Novel and the beginning of Rogue One.
+The book's events take place between Catalyst: A Rogue One Novel and the beginning of Rogue One.
 Within the novel, Gerrera raises Jyn Erso as his foster daughter, mentoring her in combat and insurgent tactics.
-Throughout the book, Gerrera and his Partisans navigate through their relations with the forming Rebel Alliance while Saw himself investigates significance of kyber crystals, a mineral the Empire has worked to capture in recent years, and is protective of Jyn's identity, suspecting they would use her as bait.
-Tensions rise as members of the Partisans realize Jyn's connection and Saw's fear come into fruition when he is later betrayed by his other protege, Reece Tallent.
+Throughout the book, Gerrera and his Partisans navigate through their relations with the forming Rebel Alliance while Saw himself investigates the significance of kyber crystals, a mineral the Empire has worked to capture in recent years.
+He is also protective of Jyn's identity, suspecting the Partisans would use her as bait if they knew she was the daughter of an Imperial engineer.
+Tensions rise as members of the Partisans realize Jyn's connection, and Saw's fear comes into fruition when he is later betrayed by his other protégé, Reece Tallent.
 Gerrera is forced to abandon Jyn for her safety.

 Reign of the Empire: The Mask of Fear

 Saw appears as a main character in the first installment of the Reign of the Empire series, taking place in the first year of the Galactic Empire's reign.
-Adjacent to his portrayal in Bad Batch, Saw is revealed to have garnered a reputation as a hero but his acts of resistance has garnered the attention of the Empire.
+Adjacent to his portrayal in The Bad Batch, Saw is revealed to have garnered a reputation as a hero, but his acts of resistance have drawn the attention of the Empire.

-Within the novel, Gerrera and his rebel band raid former Separatist holds and bases in search of weaponry and supplies and encounters a former Separatist assassin, Soujen Vak-Nhalis, whose aid he managed to enlist despite their differences.
-Gerrera encounters Bail Organa during his efforts to exonerate the Jedi Order, enlisting Soujen and Saw's aid in return for Senatorial access, which led to the bombing of Center One, a re-education center in which the Empire framed as a refueling station to implicate Gerrera and his militia as Onderonian terrorists through propaganda.
-Saw later meets with Organa and Mon Mothma and the pair form an unofficial alliance despite their differences.
-However, to cover his connections to Gerrera, Organa feigns support for the Empire by advocating for Mothma's Imperial Rebirth Act, which would limit Palpatine's executive power as Emperor but also boost protections for worlds in the Empire and uses Saw Gerrera as a scapegoat for the importance of the bill.
-While the bill is passed, Palpatine would veto the provisions which limited his executive power and in the aftermath, Gerrera becomes the Empire's most wanted following the implementation of the act.
+Within the novel, Gerrera and his rebel band raid former Separatist holds and bases in search of weaponry and supplies, and encounter a former Separatist assassin, Soujen Vak-Nhalis, whose aid Saw manages to secure despite their differences.
+Gerrera meets Bail Organa during his efforts to exonerate the Jedi Order, enlisting Soujen and Saw's aid in return for Senatorial access, which leads to the bombing of Center One, a re-education center that the Empire disguises as a refueling station to frame Gerrera and his militia as Onderonian terrorists.
+Saw later meets with Organa and Mon Mothma, and they form an unofficial alliance despite their differences.
+However, to cover his connections to Gerrera, Organa feigns support for the Empire by advocating for Mothma's Imperial Rebirth Act, which would limit Palpatine's executive power as Emperor but also boost protections for worlds under Imperial occupation.
+Gerrera is used as a scapegoat by Organa to ensure the bill is passed, and as a result he becomes the Empire's most wanted fugitive.